snakemake/snakemake-wrappers/README.md

 The Snakemake Wrapper Repository is a collection of reusable wrappers that allow to quickly use popular command line tools from [Snakemake](https://bitbucket.org/johanneskoester/snakemake) rules and workflows.
+**This repository is experimental and subject to unannounced changes.**

 ## Structure